robearlam/XCDocker.Sample.Solution/README.md

     -reportingApiKey <<32_CHAR_RANDOM_STRING>>
 ```

+### Start your containers

-### Stand up docker containers with the following commands
+Stand up docker containers with the following commands
 ```
 docker-compose up -d
 ```
+Wait for all containers to report `healthy`

 ### Bootstrap & Initialise Engine